Best Call Center Scheduling Software in 2026

 Quick verdict

 For teams under 50 agents: NICE Workforce Management or Assembled.
-For mid-size contact centers (50-500 agents): Verint WFM or Calabrio.
+For mid-size and large contact centers: Verint WFM (which now also owns Calabrio after Thoma Bravo's November 2025 acquisition, so treat the two as one vendor family rather than rival picks).
 For omnichannel contact centers: Aspect WFM or Genesys WFM.

 What call center scheduling software does